 MS is further classified into relapsing, remitting, and progressive.
 Eighty-five percent of MS patients will be initially diagnosed with relapsing remitting multiple sclerosis (RRMS).
 Of those, nearly 50% will have transition to secondary progressive multiple sclerosis (SPMS) within 10 years of the initial diagnosis.
 Currently, the transition to SPMS is diagnosed retrospectively based on clinical presentation and progression due to the lack of a reliable diagnostic test.
 The challenge for physicians has been the timely diagnosis of MS progression in order to make clinical treatment decisions aimed at retarding progression of the disease.

 (in dev.)
-In collaboration with Oxford University, numares is evaluating a metabolic constellation to monitor relapsing-remitting multiple sclerosis (RRMS) patients for the transition to the progressive form (secondary-progressive MS, SPMS).
+In collaboration with Oxford University, numares is evaluating a metabolic constellation to monitor relapsing remitting multiple sclerosis (RRMS) patients for the transition to the progressive form (secondary progressive MS, SPMS).
 The transition to SPMS can only be diagnosed retrospectively since there is no diagnostic test currently available.
+The serum-based test would support the monitoring of multiple sclerosis progression in clinical routine and enable early therapy intervention.

 More information on the AXINON® System: